monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	a fraction of what we currently do things for, probably we should be less reluctant to believe that the cost of everything is really inflated.

-Maybe markets aren't efficient ("just don't work")?
+Maybe it's market failures ("markets just don't work")?

 	Suppose that people proved beyond a shadow of a doubt that Khan Academy could teach you just as much as a normal college education, but for free.
 People would still ask